SaaS is a long-term game. Most of the visitors to your website won’t become paying customers or start a trial right away.

 This way, your lead generation strategies will be more aligned with your definition of Ideal Customer Profile.
 Sales will trust the scoring engine and act on it, immediately reaching out to the leads that are considered hot.

-A good lead scoring tool will give you a great understanding how your leads are distributed both in terms of fit and activity.
+A good lead scoring tool will give you a great understanding of how your leads are distributed both in terms of fit and activity.
 Here’s an example for Breadcrumbs:

 As you can see, every lead is scored on fit and activity.
 This allows you to create many clusters to take action.
 Here’s an example: